hjwylde/werewolf/README.md

 * Standard
 * No role knowledge (players are not informed of the roles in play at the start of a game)
 * No role reveal (player roles are not revealed upon death)
-* Spiteful Villagers (the default Villager role becomes the Spiteful Villager)
+* Spiteful Village (the default Villager role becomes the Spiteful Villager)

 ### Installing